kanhaiyasingh12/Implantation-plan-azure-function/DEV/meeting_notes.md

 >We confirmed that AlwaysOn and outbound VNet are not required in DEV, because the current Y1 Consumption setup matches the PROD architecture and avoids unnecessary cost.

->Today i workinf=g on task #29303, where I’m implementing Diagnostic Settings across all 10 Function Apps.
+>Today i will work on task #29303, where I’m  going to implementing Diagnostic Settings across all 10 Function Apps.

 >Thats all form my side Thankyou